derrickqin/trello-plugin-all-in-one/Readme.md

 Author: [@derrickqin](https://github.com/derrickqin)

 ## Copyright and License
-❗️ This extension is not sponsored by, endorsed by, or an official project of GitHub.
-This is a personal project and is developed solely for providing additional functionalities on GitHub website.
+❗️ Trello is a product of Atlassian Corporation.
+This extension is not sponsored by, endorsed by, or an official project of Trello.
+This is a personal project and is developed solely for providing additional functionalities on Trello website.

 > [MIT license](https://opensource.org/licenses/MIT) (MIT)